mastanca/webtask-workshop/README.md

 * Multi-tenant

-## How does it differ from other Serverless offerings.
+## How does it differ from other Serverless offerings?

 * Specialized for Node.js
 * Low configuration